 Those who are struggling with both substance use disorders and mental health issues benefit from the specialized treatment available at dual diagnosis treatment centers.
 Many dual diagnoses are made during the comprehensive assessments of clients wanting to get admitted into addiction treatment programs.
 Alongside substance use disorders, common co-occurring issues include trauma and post-traumatic stress disorder (PTSD).

 If you’re looking for a PTSD treatment center in Portland, Maine, contact Casco Bay Recovery.
-Reach out to our team online or call us at 844.956.3520 to ask about our PTSD treatment program today.
+Reach out to our team to ask about our PTSD treatment program today.

 What Are the Signs of PTSD?

 Trauma can cause many physical and mental health symptoms, some of which could be signs of PTSD.
 Those who have experienced trauma can develop acute stress disorder, PTSD, or other issues.

 Acute stress disorder is typically an immediate response to a traumatic event.
 It can last anywhere from three days to three weeks.
 People with this disorder are at an increased risk of developing PTSD.
 Complex trauma symptoms can also develop at any time—examples include attachment issues, chronic emotional neglect, and domestic abuse.

 PTSD symptoms may arise within one month of a traumatic event, but can also appear years after it.
 These signs of PTSD are generally grouped into four types:

 Intrusive memories: These could appear as upsetting nightmares about the traumatic event, flashbacks, or severe bouts of emotional distress upon being reminded of a traumatic experience.